Universal Insurance

 That is sensible.
 We taxpayers do not want to pay farmers not to grow things on land on which something else is being grown.
 For doing so that farm owner would be fined and banned from ever receiving a subsidy again.
 He can't afford that.
 So the fruits and vegetables cannot be grown there.
 The local markets will have to get their expanding supply from Florida and California instead of right next door.

 Mr. Hedin says that that is the way growers in California and Florida want it.
-They fear competition from regional producers and through their influence over the Congressional delegates from their states virtually monopolize the country's fresh produce markets.
-Efforts to fix this problem are defeated by those delegates.
+Those growers fear competition from regional producers and through their influence over their states’ Congressional delegates virtually monopolize the country’s fresh produce markets.
+Efforts to fix this problem are defeated by those delegates. [see “My Forbidden Fruits (and Vegetables)” By JACK HEDIN, New York Times, March 1, 2008]

 Who pays the price?
 Consumers.
 Taxpayers.
 We the people.